Thick Soergel calculus in type A: Expression graphs and the idempotent

 The following examples will include some important definitions.

 \begin{example} The expanded expression graph for $135$ in $S_6$. \igc{1}{135graph} There are two distinct paths from $135$ to $531$, which form a hexagon.
-We refer to any cycle of this form appearing in any expanded expression graph (which will occur whenever $\ldots ijk \ldots$ occurs inside a larger word, for $i,j,k$ all mutually distant) as a \emph{distant hexagon}. \end{example}
+We refer to any cycle of this form appearing in any expanded expression graph (which will occur whenever $\ldots ijk \ldots$ occurs inside a larger word, for $i,j,k$ all mutually distant) as a \emph{distant hexagon}.
+Note that the conflated expression graph is a point. \end{example}

 \begin{example} The expanded expression graph for $1214$ in $S_5$. \igc{1}{1214graph} There are two distinct (oriented) paths from $1214$ to $4212$, which form an octagon.
-As above, we refer to any cycle of this form in any expanded expression graph as a \emph{distant octagon}. \end{example}
+As above, we refer to any cycle of this form in any expanded expression graph as a \emph{distant octagon}.
+Note that the conflated expression graph is a single edge. \end{example}

 \begin{example} The expanded expression graph for the longest element $121321$ in $S_4$. \igc{1}{121321graph} There are different kinds of cycles appearing here.
 For instance, a square is formed between $213231$ and $231213$, because there are two \emph{disjoint} distant moves which can be applied, and one can apply them in either order.
-Any square of this kind in any graph we call a \emph{disjoint square} (the edges may be either distant or adjacent edges, for instance $121343 \to 212434$).
-Ignoring the ambiguities created by the two disjoint squares in this picture, there are two oriented paths from $121321$ to $323123$.
+Any square of this kind in any graph we call a \emph{disjoint square}.
+A disjoint square can involve distant or adjacent edges, with parallel edges having the same type.
+For example, there is a disjoint square or adjacent edges from $121343$ to $212434$.

+Ignoring the ambiguities created by the two disjoint squares in this picture, or considering the conflated expression graph, there are two oriented paths from $121321$ to $323123$.
 We refer to any cycle of this form in any expanded expression graph as a \emph{Zamolodchikov cycle}. \end{example}

 Expression graphs were studied deeply in Manin-Schechtman \cite{ManSch}.
 In that paper they define an $n$-category, where one can at various stages view expressions as objects, distant and adjacent edges as morphisms between objects, the cycles above as 2-morphisms between morphisms, and on to even higher structure.
 We will use only a few of their results here.